LloydDunn/task_list_app_deployment_terraform/README.md

 >
 > ... because the request to X is failing
 >
-> ... which is failing because Y is failing
+> The request to X is failing
 >
+> ... because Y is failing
+>
+> Y is failing
+>
-> ... which is failing because Z is failing
+> ... because Z is failing
 >
 > ... etc